 Finally the first Tea Auction of Season 2020-2021 has been held on May 18, 2020 at World Trade Center, Chattogram, Bangladesh.

 Finally the very first auction of 2020/21 has been held on May 18, 2020 at Chattogram World Trade Center with the offering of about 1.10 million kg.
 Usually tea auction year ends at March and starts at late April in every year after keeping a gap of about one month.
 But in this year, Bangladesh has been passing locked down since March 26 and new auction season could have not been started because of the spread of COVID-19.
 Even, 46th & 47th sale of previous auction year had to be cancelled due to the pendamic edidemic.
 As a result, the owners of the gardens couldnot sell their made tea, tea workers would remain unpaid, short supply in the market might lead to price hike and the overall condition would become worse.
+Each online casino reviewed and rated in terms of size, trustworthiness, customer support, win and withdrawal limits, licenses, fairness of Terms and Conditions, etc. The resulting rating online casino should give you a good idea of how likely you are to have a good, safe, and fair playing experience.
 Considering these situations, Tea Board decided held the first auction on May 18, 2020 at Chattogram Auction Center with the concrete instructions to Tea Traders Association of Bangladesh (TTAB) of ensuring proper health measures & social distancing during auction.

 TTAB successfully conducted the auction ensuring the proper health measures & social distancing at the Bangabandhu Conference Hall, World Trade Center, Chattogram (formerly named Chittagong).
 17,303 packages of Leaf and 2,759 packages of Dust were advertised for sale in the auction.
 However, owing to curtailment of movement because of the prevailing COVID-19 epidemic, out-station buyers (buyers from different districts except Chattogram) could not be present.
 Inspite of this constraint, a good market prevailed whereby the bulk of the offerings could be disposed off at an average of Tk.
 218.79.
 Both Blenders and Loose tea buyers were operating in good strength for the best teas on offer.
 Plain teas particularly Bought Leaf Factory’s (BLF) were mostly withdrawn owing to lack of bids.